clj-pdf/clj-pdf/README.md

 optional metadata:

 * :indent            number (indentation for the paragraph)
 * :first-line-indent number (indentation for the first line of the paragraph)
 * :keep-together     boolean
-* :leading number
+* :leading           number (line spacing is measured in 72 units per inch, default spacing is 1.5 times the font height)
 * :align             :left, :center, :right, :justified

 font metadata (refer to Font section for details)